preddath/epoch-talentcalc/README.md

 Current Content:
 - Class selection
 - Paladin Trees
+- mouseover popups with talent descriptions (not all talents have the correct text yet)

 Planned Content:
 - All other Classes (duh)
-- mouseover popups with talent descriptions
+- Import/ Export of Builds